Adolfas Šapoka

 Adolfas Šapoka (13 February 1906 – 9 March 1961) was a prominent Lithuanian medieval historian.
 He attended lectures at both Prague University and Stockholm University before becoming a prominent lecturer himself at the Vytautas Magnus and Vilnius universities. Šapoka contributed to the development of the Visuotinė lietuvių enciklopedija as well as medieval historiography in interwar Lithuania.
 In 1944 he and his family moved to Germany and in 1946 moved again to Canada, where he died. Šapoka's most widely known contribution is "Lietuvos istorija", a study of Lithuania's history from the Baltic Tribes period up to his present-day.

 Biography

 Early life

 Adolfas Šapoka was born on 13 February 1906 in the village of Grybeliai to Juozapas Šapoka and Konstancija Mikulėnaitė.
 He attended school in Utena.
 In 1925 he finished the Panevėžys gymnasium and entered Vytautas Magnus University.
-He studied with historians Jonas Yčas, Ignas Jonynas, Augustinas Jonulaitis, Povilas Gronskis and Levas Karsavinas.
+He studied with historians Jonas Yčas, Ignas Jonynas, Augustinas Janulaitis, Povilas Gronskis and Lev Karsavin.
 In 1929 he graduated from the Faculty of Humanitarian Sciences.
 In 1930 he completed military service and was granted the rank of junior lieutenant.